eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 ```

 Here, we "catch" the exception and prevent it from short-circuting this function.
-If we run into an exception in the `try` block, Python switches execution over to the `except` block instead of propagating the error further.
+If we run into an exception in the `try` block, Python immeditely stops what it's doing and switches execution over to the `except` block instead of propagating the error further.

-While `raw_quotient` still isn't defined, we as the programmer get a chance to take appropriate actions to rescue[^1] the program.
+While `raw_quotient` still isn't defined (because `divide` didn't return a value), we as the programmer get a chance to take appropriate actions to rescue[^1] the program.
-In this case, we might decide that in the rare case where we encounter an error in division, it's safe to return 0 as long as we print a warning[^2].
+In this case, we might decide that in the rare case where we encounter an error in `divide`, it's safe to return 0 as long as we print a warning[^2].
 The function returns a value and it's stored in the `pct` variable, which wouldn't have happened if we'd let the exception go unhandled.

-`except` blocks will catch any error in the corresponding `try` block, no matter how many functions deep.
+`except` blocks will catch errors in the corresponding `try` block no matter how many functions deep they were originally raised.
 Here, the exception is actually coming from the `divide` function, a layer down from `calculate_percent`, but it still gets trapped here.
 We could also catch the error in any function that calls `calculate_percent`, or even more levels up.

-Unfortunately, our code will also catch any *type* of exception in Python because of the `except Exception` bit.
+Unfortunately, our code has a flaw: it will also catch any *type* of exception in Python because of the `except Exception` bit.
-This clause means that we should switch to that `except` block on anything that is a type of `Exception` -- which is pretty much all errors!
+Any error that is a type of `Exception` will trigger it -- which is pretty much all errors!

 It would be better to be more specific.

-Luckily there is a more granular type of error in Python for dividing by zero, the `ZeroDivisionError`.
+Luckily there is a more granular type of error in Python to signal dividing by zero, the `ZeroDivisionError`.
 We'll update our `divide` function to use it[^3].

 ```python